aayars/comrade/README.md

 ### stream-toots

-Stream toots from Mastodon, and handle them with a callback.
+Stream toots, and handle them with a callback.

+### stream-offline

+Work with offline (queued) toots.

+### stream-archived

+Work with archived (historical) toots.

+### String Callbacks

+Callbacks may be a string containing a command to execute.

 Several magic tokens are available to string callbacks.
 Include them in the command, and they will be swapped out for real values.